stanford-centaur/smt-switch/README.md

 * `AbsFunc`
 * `AbsTerm`

 Each of them has a `using` statement that names a `shared_ptr` of that type, e.g. `using SmtSolver = shared_ptr<AbsSmtSolver>;`.
-The key thing to remember when using this library is that everything is a pointer (with the exception of an `Op` which is just a struct).
-There are many convenience functions which operator on shared pointers to these abstract classes, so they may not *look* like pointer.
-Additionally, there are `using` statements for commonly used data structures, for example, `TermVec` is a vector of shared pointers to `AbsTerm`s.
+The key thing to remember when using this library is that all solver-specific objects are pointers to the abstract base class.
+E.g. `SmtSolver`, `Sort`, `Func`, and `Term` are all shared pointers.
+There are many convenience functions which operate on these shared pointers, so they may not *look* like pointer.
+Additionally, the library also includes `using` statements for commonly used data structures, for example, `TermVec` is a vector of shared pointers to `AbsTerm`s.

 Please see the `tests` directory for some example usage.